gretkierewicz/dissertation/README.md

 https://share.clickup.com/b/h/4-8723336-2/4c4ffb879de82e8

 ## Last changes
-###24/02/2020

-- Syllabus - implemented caching for views that get data from external API
+###25/02/2020

+- Syllabus / requests - throwing out verify=False param.
+It was unnecessary after all.
+  Wrong data display was caused by differences in syllabus API data provided for different years.

 ### To be done: